Ouss84/Ouss84/README.md

 👋 Hi, I’m Oussama

-🌱 I’m currently on the journey to perfect and solidify my Full-stack skills to create and develop meaningful applications, contributing to as many interesting projects as possible 🎓
+🌱 I’m currently on the journey to perfect and solidify my Full-stack skills to create and develop meaningful applications, contributing to as many interesting projects as possible 👨🏽‍💻

-👨🏽‍💻 I am currently a Student at [1]: https://www.bc.fi/?gclid=Cj0KCQiAqbyNBhC2ARIsALDwAsC4jjcqY4JZeC72c1BANayN2dvE6kdzYO90nJ5giqQHHhsMF-fmkrgaAidnEALw_wcB
+🎓 Currently a student at [Business College Helsinki](https://www.bc.fi/)

  🛠 languages and tools: